Gary Whelan: Acting

 He has portrayed several roles in the police force.
 He has twice featured in the BBC soap opera EastEnders, once as DS Terry Rich from 1985 to 1987, and later as DS Paul Kemmit in the spin-off EastEnders: Perfectly Frank in 2003.
-He played DS Terry Amson in Prime Suspect with Helen Mirren in 1991, D.I Kent in Brookside, D.I.
-Harry Haines in the ITV drama, The Bill in 1992–1995, and he also played a policeman in the 1991 film Bernard and the Genie, among others.
+He played DS Terry Amson with Helen Mirren in Prime Suspect (1991), D.I Kent in Brookside, D.I.
+Harry Haines in the ITV drama, The Bill (1992–1995), and he also played a policeman in the film Bernard and the Genie (1991).

 He also played Brendan Kearney, the village schoolmaster in Ballykissangel (1996–2001), and Danny Parsons, the unscrupulous (fictional) manager of pop group S Club 7 in their debut TV series Miami 7 (1999).

 On stage Whelan has played Horatio in Hamlet and Salisbury in Richard II.
-He has also appeared in two of the Pink Panther movies and his other film credits include Cry Freedom, Paper Marriage, Moll Flanders and Michael Collins.
-Recent film roles were O'Connor in Villa of Roses and Declan Murphy in A Flight of Fancy.
+He has also appeared in two of the Pink Panther movies, and his other film credits include Cry Freedom, Paper Marriage, Moll Flanders, and Michael Collins.
+Recent film roles were O'Connor in Villa des Roses (2002), and Declan Murphy in A Flight of Fancy (200).

-Among Whelan's other television credits are Glenroe, Angels, Hideaway, Minder, The Royal and Kavanagh QC.
+Among Whelan's other television credits are Glenroe, Angels, Hideaway, Minder, The Royal, and Kavanagh QC.
 Gary has also been seen in the roles of Sam Tilley in Uncle Silas and Charlie Pearch in In Deep.
-In 2005 he appeared in the BBC hospital drama Casualty@Holby City and in 2006 he starred in Channel 4's Goldplated.
+In 2005 he appeared in the BBC hospital drama Casualty@Holby City, and in 2006 he starred in Channel 4's Goldplated.